google/mug/README.md

 #### [BiStream](https://google.github.io/mug/apidocs/com/google/mu/util/stream/BiStream.html) streams pairs of objects.

-This class closely mirrors Jdk `Stream` API (the few extra methods of "its own" are very straight-forward).
+This class closely mirrors JDK `Stream` API (the few extra methods of "its own" are very straight-forward).
 If you are familiar with Jdk stream, learning curve is minimal.

 **Example 1: to concatenate `Map`s:**